SoapUI vs. Postman, Katalon: A review of top 3 API tools | Updated 2023

 Postman emerged as a popular automation tool for API testing after having only been known as a browser extension for API validation.
 Postman can be installed as a browser extension or a desktop application on Mac, Linux, and Windows.
 It is used not only by automation testers for API tests but also by developers for developing and validating APIs.
 It has evolved, in fact, as an environment to develop and test APIs.
 Some notable features include:

 - A comprehensive feature set for designing, debugging, testing, documenting, and publishing APIs

 - Accepts Swagger and RAML API formats

-Postman is affordable as the product is offered in three editions: Postman (free), Postman Pro ($8/month), and Postman Enterprise ($21/month).
+Postman is affordable as the product is offered in three editions: Postman (free), Postman Pro ($29/month), and Postman Enterprise ($99/month).

-Katalon Studio is an integrated environment to generate and execute API, Web-based GUI, desktop and mobile apps automation tests.
+The Katalon Platform is an integrated environment to generate and execute API, Web-based GUI, desktop and mobile apps automation tests.
 It has a rich feature set for these types of testing and supports multiple platforms including Windows, Mac OS, and Linux.
-By integrating Selenium and Appium engines with all needed components, built-in keywords, and templates, Katalon Studio provides a unique environment for both testers and developers to perform API and Web automation tests.
-Some notable highlights of the tool:
+By integrating Selenium and Appium engines with all needed components, built-in keywords, and templates, Katalon provides a unique environment for both testers and developers to perform API and Web automation tests.
+Some notable highlights of the tool are:

 - Allows testers and developers to collaborate and share test cases easily

 - Hundreds of built-in keywords for creating test cases